tum-ens/urbs/doc/theorydoc/AP_prob.rst

 to be the partial one.
 This is a realistic value, since processes normaly produce, percentagewise, more CO2 and/or other environmental commodities in relationship to the throughput when starting then at higher throughput values.

+Fourthly, there are some processes which have a different ramping up gradient while starting than while producing.
+This is usualy defined with the help of a so called "starting time" and is caused by the fact that some processes, usualy those which